H-E-R-C-U-L-E-S/ParkingBro/README.md

 1. Must pass authentication 🥱🥱🥱
 2. To search for the car number, he must add his car number (the car number is attached to the user number) 💩💩💩
 !!!
 The user will not be able to add the car if this number is already linked to someone else (if he deletes it, he can) 🤠👻😁
-3. When searching by phone number, the user must give us access to read contacts (automatically uploaded to the database)😮‍💨😮‍💨😮‍💨
+3. When searching by phone number, the user must give us access to read contacts (automatically uploaded to the database)😮‍💨😮‍💨

 Activities and fragments
 The first activity in the application is AuthActivity, in it we use two fragments for authentication and verification 🤡